-- Outcomes: During the Q2 reporting period, ESH's jail-based referrals (248) were flat compared to Q1.
-This followed the dramatic demand swings for much of 2020. - Drivers: While the overall trend of increasing referral totals is driven by systemic demand, the immediate sustained decrease in demand seen in Q1 and Q2 2020 is a result of the arrival of the COVID-19 pandemic in March and its ongoing impacts to the behavioral health and criminal court systems.
+- Outcomes: During the Q3 reporting period, ESH's jail-based referrals (318) grew significantly compared to Q2.
+This followed far fewer orders for much of 2020. - Drivers: While the overall trend of increasing referral totals is driven by systemic demand, the sustained decrease in demand seen in Q2-Q4 2020 is a result of the arrival of the COVID-19 pandemic in March 2020 and its ongoing impacts to the behavioral health and criminal court systems.
 As the department has increased capacity and gained efficiencies in its processes, the criminal court system and mental health community have demanded the department's services at a pace that has outstripped gains made in capacity and efficiencies.
-Q3 and Q4 2020 referrals returned to near normal but still persist a bit below likely non-pandemic demand levels, and the significant increase in referrals for Q1 2021, subsequently sustained in Q2, returned demand to the historic peak in 2019.
+Q1 and Q2 2021 saw jail-based competency evaluation demand return to the historic peak in 2019.
+Significant additional growth in Q3 pushed referrals to record levels.

 Figure 8.
 Shows Total WSH and ESH Combined Referrals for Jail-Based Evaluations FIGURE 8.
+Both Hospitals Competency Outpatient (Jail) Evaluations